Hello Dear Readers,

 Like many of you coming to this site, I’ve been “different” for as long as I can remember.
 I would dream things before they happened, get messages from the dead, and could hear spirits when I played the piano.
 I have been drawn to the goddess, Freyja, since I was 5 years old.
 Growing up, I was fascinated by astrology and palmistry.
 In my teens, I learned to read tarot and spellcraft.

-For that day job thing, I’m an herbalist, massage therapist, energy worker, and teach various classes on herbs, runes, and other such witchy goodness.
+I’m an herbalist, massage therapist, energy worker, and teach various classes on herbs, runes, and other such witchy deliciousness.

 The White Lady